 There aren’t any commercial properties or resorts in the village but you can have a day trip to the place.
 The locals grow a special variety of garlic and butter fruit in the nearby areas of the village.
 One can take a bus from Kodaikanal for the journey.

 So we did some digging around in Kodaikanal and some locals suggested to head over to Mannavanur village if you want to catch some ‘shrooms’ or magic mushrooms.
 So that’s what we did.
-The village is located right next to dense forests where shrooms grow naturally.
+In fact, the village is located right next to dense forests where shrooms grow naturally.